Sotorasib: Medical uses

-Because the G12C KRAS mutation is relatively common in some cancer types, 14% of non-small-cell lung cancer adenocarcinoma patients and 5% of colorectal cancer patients, and sotorasib is the first drug candidate to target this mutation, there have been high expectations for the drug.
-The Food and Drug Administration has granted a fast track designation to sotorasib for the treatment of metastatic non-small-cell lung carcinoma with the G12C KRAS mutation.
+In the EU, sotorasib, as monotherapy, is indicated for the treatment of adults with advanced non-small cell lung cancer (NSCLC) with KRAS G12C mutation and who have progressed after at least one prior line of systemic therapy.

 Chemistry and pharmacology

 Sotorasib can exist in either of two atropisomeric forms, and one is more active than the other.
 It selectively forms an irreversible covalent bond to the sulfur atom in the cysteine residue that is present in the mutated form of KRAS, but not in the normal form.